-In other words, cost of materials is charged to production in the order of purchases.
-The earlier costs recorded in materials ledger cards are used for costing requisitions and the balance is composed of units received later.
+In other words, under FIFO, the cost of materials is charged to production in the order of purchases.
+Earlier costs recorded in materials ledger cards are used for costing requisitions, and the balance consists of units received later.

-Explanation of the FIFO Method of Costing
+FIFO Method of Costing: Explanation

-The first in first out method of costing (FIFO) is based upon the assumption that the various lots of materials purchased are used in the same order in which they are received i.e. the materials are issued from the oldest supply in stock in this method of costing.
+The FIFO method of costing is based on the assumption that the various lots of materials that are purchased are used in the same order in which they are received.
+That is to say, the materials are issued from the oldest supply in stock in this method of costing.

 Advantages of FIFO Method of Costing

-- Materials used are drawn from the cost-record in a legal order.
+- Materials used are drawn from the cost record in a legal order

 Disadvantages of FIFO Method of Costing

-- The cost of material charged to production may not reflect the current market price.
+- The cost of material charged to production may not reflect the current market price

-- April 01: Inventories on hand: 50 units at the rate of $2 and 100 units at the rate of $4.50
+- April 01: Inventories on hand are 50 units at $2 and 100 units at $4.50

-- April 05: Purchased 100 units at a rate of $1.80
+- April 05: Purchased 100 units at $1.80

-- April 10: 80 units were issued to factory
+- April 10: 80 units issued to factory

-- April 15: 50 units were issued to factory
+- April 15: 50 units issued to factory

-- April 20: 20 units were purchased at the rate of $1.50
+- April 20: 20 units purchased at $1.50

-- April 25: 70 units were issued to factory
+- April 25: 70 units issued to factory

 - April 30: 50 units purchased at $1.70